-However, smart organisations will find a way to incorporate these short-term changes in order to create a more secure future.
+However, smart organisations will find a way to incorporate these short-term changes into their Estate Strategies in order to create a more secure future.
 This means re-examining their long-term strategy in a way that could unleash many of the profound changes that we have begun to uncover.

 Covid-19 has had a major impact on our lives and businesses, but there are much larger problems to overcome, such as green energy, changes to our infrastructure and a different attitude to travel.

-We can now start sorting out solutions to these problems by reviewing our Estates Strategies.
+We can now start sorting out solutions to these problems by reviewing our Estate Strategies.

 Interested in re-thinking your estates strategy?
 Check out our management guide outlines the essential steps when creating your University Estates Strategy.